skarmaniolos/img-scraper/README.md

-# Image Scraper in Python 🐍
+# Image Board File Scraper

 ## Methods of Use
-- Can be run as a standalone script or through Jupyter Notebook
+- Can be run as a standalone script or through the included Jupyter Notebook.

 ## Requirements & Dependencies
 - python3, pip3